-Before we take a look at the different grill grates and consider their pros and cons, you really should read my article busting the myth of grill marks.
+Before taking a look at the different grill grates and considering pros and cons, you really should read my article busting the myth of grill marks.
 It discusses how to get the perfect surface color on your meats, a rich, dark brown color from edge to edge with no tan in between.
 Essentially, no cross-hatched grill marks.
-That's max flavor, just as you can see on the surface of this grilled ribeye.
+That’s max flavor, just as you can see on the surface of this grilled ribeye.

 Yes, I know you’ve been indoctrinated all your life to start drooling when you see grill marks, but the truth is that grill marks mean much of the meat’s potential has been lost.
 Tan meat is meat that has less flavor than brown meat.
 So the goal should be an even dark brown all across the surface.